 The aim of the Government’s new Pupil Premium Grant (PPG) is to raise achievement amongst disadvantaged children.

-The targeted and strategic use of the Pupil Premium Grant will support us in achieving our aims of ensuring that we address the current underlying inequalities between children eligible for Free School Meals (FSM) and their peers, by ensuring that funding to tackle disadvantage reaches those pupils who need it most.
-The funding is worked out on the number of children at Cherhill who are on Free School meals (FSM), who are the children of parents who work in the armed forces or who are Children Looked After (CLA).
+The targeted and strategic use of the Pupil Premium Grant will support us in achieving our aims of ensuring that we address the current underlying inequalities between children eligible for Free School Meals (FSM), Children Looked After (CLA) or Forces Premium children and their peers, by ensuring that funding to tackle disadvantage learners reaches those pupils who need it most and ‘narrow the gap’.

-We aim to show you how we decide what provision is suitable and how the money has been spent.
+Through our spending forecast and detailed action plans, we aim to show you how we decide what provision is suitable and how the money has been spent.
+We ensure that teaching and learning opportunities meets the needs of all our pupils.
 Funds will be allocated following a needs analysis which will identify priority classes, groups or individuals.
+In making provision for socially disadvantaged pupils, we recognise that not all pupils who are eligible for free school meals will be socially disadvantaged and we also recognise that not all pupils who are socially disadvantaged are registered or qualify for free school meals.
 Limited funding and resources means not all children receiving PPG funding will be in receipt of interventions at one time.
-It also shows you the progress made by children (without naming them) who have benefitted from the PPG funding.
+Our end of year impact statement shows you the progress made against the objectives set and how the children have benefitted from the PPG funding.

 - To improve the quality of spelling to ensure that at least 62% of disadvantaged children are working at or above chronological age.